 Despite optimistic news that you can read in mainstream media, orbital transport is still prohibitively expensive, prone to explosions, and with its old rocket-science & technology it is obvious that not much will change anytime soon.
 Since the end of the Space Shuttle program, the only way to transport astronauts to and from the ISS is the Soviet-era Soyuz rocket designed in the 1960s.

-Presently, the cheapest commercial rocket is SpaceX Falcon 9 for about $100 million.
+Presently, the cheapest commercial rocket is SpaceX Falcon 9 for about $90 million.
 In principle, it is a reusable spacecraft, but in practice it can only be reused a few times due to material fatigue.
-For better safety and reliability, in order not to blow up payload, US government doesn’t hesitate to order rockets manufactured by the United Launch Alliance, priced at $300 million apiece.
+For better safety and reliability, in order not to blow up expensive, classified military payload, US government doesn’t hesitate to order rockets manufactured by the United Launch Alliance, priced at $260 million apiece.

 According to the book, Rocket Billionaires: the New Space Race, should the cost of orbital payload delivery decrease, and the safety and reliability increase, the global private orbital business would be skyrocketing.

 One important kind of orbital business that presently is almost nonexistent due to cost and technical difficulties is in-orbit maintenance of expensive hardware that already fly up there, like fixing the Hubble telescope.
-Another one is orbital junk collection.
+Other ones are: orbital junk collection and planetary defense.